 All the related party transactions are entered on arm's length basis in the ordinarycourse of business and are in compliance with the applicable provisions of the CompaniesAct 2013 and the SEBI (Listing Obligations and Disclosure Requirements) Regulations2015.
 There are no materially significant related party transactions made by the Companywith Promoters Directors or Key Managerial Personnel etc. which may have potentialconflict with the interest of the Company at large or which warrants the approval of theshareholders.
-Accordingly transactions are being reported in Form AOC-2 i.e Annexure C interms of Section 134 of the Act read with Rule 8 of the Companies (Accounts) Rules 2014.However the details of the transactions with Related Party are provided in the Company'sfinancial statements in accordance with the Accounting Standards.
+The transactions are being reported in Form AOC-2 i.e.

 The Related Party Transactions Policy as approved by the Board is uploaded on theCompany's website at www.nglfinechem.com